populationgenomics/team-docs/playbooks/hail_batch.md

 Some tools run inside their own virtual machine, inside the virtual machine (like docker on your computer).
 You can configure these tools to:

 - Use the system memory,
-    - but often they don't know how much system memory there is, sometimes they keep allocating if they need it, without releasing memory back.
+    - But often they don't know how much system memory there is, sometimes they keep allocating if they need it, without releasing memory back.
 - Use a specific [lower, upper] amount of memory:
     - Sometimes this gets pre-allocated, for example Java with the `-xms` flag will immediately appear to consume that memory, because it's reserving it for the task.
-    - Sometimes it uses it will allocate as required, up to some known limit (`-xmx`).
+    - Sometimes memory is allocated as required, up to some known limit (`-xmx`).
 This means Java may report out of memory, even though the host machine still has more memory to consume.

 Linked discussions: